Walk 1: Sunday 27th June

 Walk 34: Sat 31st July 2021

-Beside the Thames almost the whole way.
-There’s plenty of industry, but wilder patches too, as we cross under the QEII Bridge on our way to Grays.
+Beside the Thames almost the whole way along the infamous graffiti wall on our way to Grays.

 Walk 35: Sun 1st August 2021